Energy Materials by Design

 • Exchange topology as a design handle.
 Across all-d-metal and Zn-based Heusler magnetocalorics, mapping the competition between ferromagnetic and antiferromagnetic exchange pathways identifies compositional routes to room-temperature operation and unconventional critical behaviour.

-Collectively, these results establish that macroscopic function in energy-relevant itinerant systems can be traced to a small number of electronic-structure control parameters, and that identifying those parameters cleanly is what makes compositional design predictive rather than exploratory.
+These results establish that macroscopic function in energy-relevant itinerant systems can be traced to a small number of electronic-structure control parameters, and that identifying those parameters cleanly is what makes compositional design predictive.
+These insights guide experimental design of magnetocalorics, catalysts, and spintronic materials.